enstn/homepage/README.md

 > - reload the page by clicking on the title
 > - or running following devTool function in your browser console:
 > ```
-> devTools.clearYourMomsCookies()
+> checkVersion()
 > ```
 > The website will automatically update outdated versions after that.
+The current version does not support mobile integration,
+> it's purely written for desktop.

 # general info
 This is code for my [ETH website](https://n.ethz.ch/~lejiang/).
 The latest working version is 1.0.1.